-D. Community Benefits Plan
+E. R&D Community Benefits Plan

-DOE is committed to investing in research and development (R&D) innovations that deliver benefits to the American public and lead to commercialization of technologies and products that foster sustainable, resilient, and equitable access to clean energy.
+DOE is committed to investing in research and development (R&D) of innovations that deliver benefits to the American public and lead to commercialization of technologies and products that foster sustainable, resilient, and equitable access to clean energy.
 Further, DOE is committed to supporting the development of more diverse, equitable, inclusive, and accessible workplaces to help maintain the nation's leadership in science and technology.

-To support the goal of building a clean and equitable energy economy, projects funded under this FOA are expected to (1) advance diversity, equity, inclusion and accessibility (DEIA); (2) contribute to energy equity; and (3) invest in America's workforce.
-To ensure these objectives are met, applications must include a Community Benefits Plan (CBP) that addresses the three objectives stated above.
+To support the goal of building a clean and equitable energy economy, IRA-funded projects are expected to (1) invest in job quality and workforce continuity; (2) advance diversity, equity, inclusion, and accessibility (DEIA); and (3) contribute to the President's goal that 40% of the overall benefits of certain federal investments flow to disadvantaged communities (the Justice40 Initiative).21 To ensure these goals are met, applications must include an R&D